kitspace/1clickBOM/README.md

 ### Build and Test Requirements ###

 1clickBOM is written in [Coffeescript][4] which transpiles to Javascript.

-Currently development is done on Chromium and will then ported to Firefox.
+Currently development is done on Chromium and will then be ported to Firefox.

 ### Build and Test Instructions ###